October 18, 202515 minLion Fans

 Reason 4: Legal Risk

-• Commercial use may expose you to civil litigation
+• Commercial use may expose you to civil disputes (for example, misrepresenting your service to clients)

 Reason 5: Extremely Poor Return on Investment